-The rate of progress toward the company's 1H earnings forecast was 49.4% for sales, 29.3% for operating profit, 29.4% for recurring profit, and 21.7% for net income.
-The rate of progress toward the company's full-year earnings forecast was 24.1% for sales, 11.7% for operating profit, 11.8% for recurring profit, and 8.5% for net income.
+Following the revision of the company's 1H earnings forecast on October 31, 2024, the progress rate reached 100.0% for sales, operating profit, recurring profit, and net income.
+The rate of progress toward the company's full-year earnings forecast was 49.0% for sales, 34.2% for operating profit, 34.0% for recurring profit, and 16.6% for net income.

-Q1 FY03/25 results by segment were as follows.
+1H FY03/25 results by segment were as follows.

+- Segment sales: JPY57.1bn (+6.2% YoY)

+- Segment profit: JPY2.2bn (-24.0% YoY)

-This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
-A digital shift business that utilizes instant messaging app LINE was added to the segment in FY03/21.
+- This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
+A digital shift business that utilizes the LINE messaging app was added to the segment from FY03/21, expanding it to include four businesses.